firecat53/dockerfiles/deluge/README.md

 - Runs as user `deluge`.
 Default group `users`.
 Default password is `deluge`.
 - Config directory: `/config/`
 - Download volume: `/data/` (change Download path in web UI on first run)
+- The volume `pia_port` needs to exists and is created as part of the openvpn-client-pia setup.

 ## Build